top of page

 ولما انتهى إلى عائشة رضي الله تعالى عنها قتل علي رضي الله تعالى عنه قالت : فألقت عصاها واستقر بها النوى كما قر عينأ بالإياب المسافر

-When the news of ʿAlī’s killing reached ʿĀʾishah, she said: "She has cast down her staff and settled where she belongs, just as the eye of a traveler is comforted by returning home."
+When the news of ʿAlī’s killing reached Aisha, she said: "She has cast down her staff and settled where she belongs, just as the eye of a traveler is comforted by returning home."

-Regarding the proverb that ʿĀʾishah uttered, the English translator Professor G. R. Hawting notes in a footnote: “…the verse is proverbial and is cited to indicate pleasure at something.”
+Regarding the proverb that Aisha uttered, the English translator Professor G. R. Hawting notes in a footnote: “…the verse is proverbial and is cited to indicate pleasure at something.”

-This incident is well attested and can also be read in the following Sunni sources:
+This incident is well attested and can also be read in other Sunni sources, such as we read in al-Baladhuri's Ansab al-Ashraf, Vol. 3, pg.
+263, with the following chain:

 When a traveler reaches his destination he casts his staff; it is said ‘And she threw down her staff and settled upon her place of abode, like a traveller happy to return home.’
 And this verse has become a proverb used to express satisfaction at something.
 (This comes from) a woman kept marrying and getting divorced until at last she settled on a spouse.
 Her sign was that she would refuse to uncover her head, until she met her final spouse then she cast off her staff, ie, her headscarf.